Shivam0727/SPRINT-PROJECT-01/README.md

 # Process :

-Step-01 : Run the Program .
+Step-01 : Run the Application , You will get the interface like this .

 ![01- First interface](https://user-images.githubusercontent.com/108928939/196245857-5af0821b-7d37-444d-a81d-9272936eaddd.png)